chikhaliap10/CS668/README.md

 # Leveraging Predictive Analytics to Revolutionize Inventory Management in Online Retail

-### Prashant Chikhalia
+### Prashant Chikhalia (Final Project)

 ## Objective
-To develop predictive models that optimize inventory management by accurately forecasting stock levels, thereby reducing costs and preventing stockouts.
+To develop machine learning models that optimize inventory management by accurately forecasting demand, calculating safety stock, and minimizing stockouts and overstock scenarios.

 ## Motivation
-This project aims to improve inventory management in online retail by using a forecasting model to tackle common issues like overstock and stockouts, leveraging data-driven insights and machine learning.
+This project addresses key challenges in online retail inventory management, such as stockouts and overstocking, by leveraging predictive analytics.
+Advanced models like XGBoost, ARIMA, and Exponential Smoothing were applied to forecast demand, ensuring optimized stock levels and operational efficiency.

 ## Research Questions
 1. What drives purchasing behavior across product categories in online retail?